CaptainDno/antizapret-sing-box/README.md

 # Changes in this fork

 + GitHub release feature removed
-+ Parallel processing of CSV file (too speedup regex matching)
++ Parallel processing of CSV file (to speedup regex matching)
 + Uncomment host exclusion by regex
 + Use local include and exclude file for domains
 + Some separation of code